jeffwoodford27/june/README.txt

-This is the README file for the main branch in the june repository.
+This is the README file for the devel branch in the june repository.